RostislavDugin/JBitTorrent/README.md

 There are three changes, added to the original project:

 1. The build tool system migrated from Eclipse to Maven.
-2. Fixed bug with opened stream (it made impossible to move\delete it), after generating torrent-file
+2. Fixed bug with opened stream (it made impossible to move\delete torrent files, after their generation).
 3. Configured jar file (with dependencies) to build the project into .jar.